openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Model Optimizer provides mechanism to implement generic front phase transformation.
 This type of transformation is implemented using `mo.front.common.replacement.FrontReplacementSubgraph` or `mo.front.common.replacement.FrontReplacementPattern` as base classes.
 The only condition to execute the transformation is to check that it is enabled.
-Then model Optimizer executes the method `find_and_replace_pattern(self, graph)` and provide the `Graph` object as input.
+Then the Model Optimizer executes the method `find_and_replace_pattern(self, graph)` and provide the `Graph` object as input.

-Consider the example of a generic front transformation from file `extensions/front/SqueezeNormalize.py` performing normalization of the [Squeeze](../../../ops/shape/Squeeze_1.md) operation.
+Consider the example of a generic front transformation from a file `extensions/front/SqueezeNormalize.py` performing normalization of the [Squeeze](../../../ops/shape/Squeeze_1.md) operation.
 In older version of the operation the list of axes to squeeze was an attribute, but now it is a separate input.
-For backward compatibility the Model Optimizer operation supports both semantics.
+For backward compatibility the Model Optimizer operation supports both semantics but before IR generation the operation should normalized according to the specification.

 ```py
 import logging as log